World Baseball Softball Confederation: Members

 In total, WBSC recognizes 198 national associations, with 132 national baseball teams as well as 122 women's national teams.

 Unlike the ICC, the WBSC identifies associate members as those who particularly endorse international baseball and softball with their own leagues in partnership with the WBSC.
 These leagues support baseball and softball to the extent that they are major sports in their respective countries.
-The table below has all leagues along with the country hosted:
+The table to the right has all leagues along with the country hosted: